 Before I moved to Germany, I would save up and travel to Europe once a year.
 Traveling from the West Coast of the United States is a great distance.

 Sometimes, you just won’t be able to see everything you intended to.
 And that’s ok!
-Nowadays, I strive to have my trips be the least stressful as possible.
+Nowadays, I strive to make my trips the least stressful possible.

 I don’t like to feel rushed, nor do I want to be bored.
 I’ve found that it can take a minute to get the hang of planning the “perfect trip.”

 Hopefully, these multi-city trip travel hacks will get you on your way to planning the best adventure!